Nellie grew up in Somerset County and possibly across the county line after her parents moved to nearby Fayette County, PA.

 In 1870, the federal census indicates that the Wiltrouts had moved again within Richland County to a 160-acre farm in Forest Township.
 The tract sat east of the village of Viola, along what today is Route 56, straddling Sections 20 and 21.
 The acreage included a stretch of Camp Creek near to where it feeds into the Kickapoo River.

-They remained on this farm at least through 1874, when its location was marked on a Forest Township map published in the Atlas of Richland Co.
+This farm in 1874 was marked on a Forest Township map published in the Atlas of Richland Co.
 Wisconsin, published by Harrison & Warner.

 James and Susan pulled up stakes again during the 1870s and migrated south into Iowa.
 Their farm in 1880 was located in Greenbrier Township, Greene County, IA.